makersacademy/chitter-challenge/README.md

 ### Motivation

 This project was a stretch challenge to develop on my software development skills.
-It implements pretty much all the skills intensively taught so far, including the construction of a web app, with attached database via TDD methodology.
-It will be a significant challenge to complete, and will hopefully provide a signifcant learning experience.
+It implements pretty much all the skills intensively taught so far on the Makers course, including the construction of a web app, with attached database via TDD methodology.
+It will be a significant challenge to complete.
+I would like to get better at TDD'ing HTTP routes, in a RESTful way, I am currently not very confident in TDD'ing capybara, this is practice to get me better at it.

 ### Build status

 The project is currently under construction, it may not be completed as this is a practice exercise to build on my skills.

+Currently i need to get the peeps into the main SQL database and out again into the view to show them on the '/peeps' route.
+I think i need to use params to do this.
+Have not really flogged myself hard this weekend as have burnt myself out on prior mondays after a weekend challenge.

 ### Screenshots

-XXXXXXXXXXXXXXXXX I maybe want to include photos of the class diagrams and system diagrams here?
-Or a screenshot of the landing page?
+Although I drew routes on paper they are not included here.

 ### User Stories